unimarkup/specification/README.md

 Unimarkup provides line comments using `****`.

-**Note:** It is not possible to have a backslash at the end of a line to get a explicit new line, when a comment is used.
+**Note:** It is not possible to have a backslash at the end of a line to get an explicit new line, when a comment is used.

 ~~~
 **** comment to end of line